West calls on Russia to explain nerve toxin attack on former double agent

 In London, Foreign Secretary Boris Johnson defended the government’s response and suggested the authorities might also go after assets held in Britain by Russians close to Putin, though he gave no specific details.

-Lavrov suggested that the poisoning might have motivated by a desire to complicate Russia’s hosting of this summer’s soccer World Cup.
+Lavrov suggested that the poisoning might have been motivated by a desire to complicate Russia’s hosting of the 2018 soccer World Cup.

-In a sign of just how tense relations have become, British Defence Secretary said: “Russia should go away, it should shut up.”
+In a sign of just how tense relations have become, British Defence Secretary Gavin Williamson said: “Russia should go away, it should shut up.”

 -